matthiaszimmermann/ethereum-paper-wallet/README.md

 ## Application Description

 Command line tool to create (offline) Ethereum paper wallets.
+For the mnemonic sentences the BIP39 specification is used.
+For the wallet address path relies on the BIP44 specification.

 ## Demo Output